AeksiaCodes/LuaRTX/README.md

 ## This is a little Lua raytracer I've been making, based (loosely) off Peter Shirley's 'Ray Tracing in One Weekend'

 **Notes:**
-> This project is NOT complete.
-I am currently at about chapter 5.1 of the book.
-The current code renders a sphere with normal values
+> This project is basically complete.
+It doesn't quite do everything, but I'm lazy, and have issues with sticking to projects, so this is as far as I'll get.
+It just renders a few spheres

 > The code is likely terrible.
 I will not fix it anytime soon.